Thinkwise/docs/docs/kb/report_service/intro.md

 * SQL Server Reporting Services (SSRS)
 * DevExpress Reports

-> For Crystal Reports please apply the same installation rules as one would when using the Thinkwise GUIs and be sure to install the 64 Bit version of the runtime.</br></br>
+> For Crystal Reports please apply the same installation rules as one would when using the Thinkwise GUIs and be sure to install the 64 Bit version of the runtime.
+>
-> **The 32 Bit runtime does not work with the Thinkwise Reporting Service.**
+> The 32 Bit runtime does not work with the Thinkwise Reporting Service.

 The service is built for .NET Framework 4.5 and is available as a Windows service (through an installer) or as a standalone console application.
 Both of which can be downloaded from [TCP](https://office.thinkwisesoftware.com/tcp).